pbrisbin/aurget/doc/aurget.1.md

 ## OPTIONS

-`--aur4`
-  Use the new AUR v4 (https://aur4.archlinux.org).
-This will become the default AUR version on *2015-08-08*, at which point this flag will be deprecated and its behavior will become `aurget`'s default.

 `--sort` *MODE*
   Set the mode for sorting of search results.
 When *name*, sort the results by Name ascending.
 When *votes*, sort the results by Number of